Udaichauhan284/NodeJS-Learning/Chapter 6/Notes.md

 - limit(x): only gives x documents.

 UPDATE COMMANDS
-- db.<collectionName>.updateOne(filterObject, updateObject, options)
+- db.collectionName.updateOne(filterObject, updateObject, options)
 - update Objects = {$set : {field:value}}
 - options: {upsert: true}

 Upsert: Update + Insert, when we want a new info to create a new objects if no existing object matches filter queries.

-- db.<collectionName>.replaceOne(filterObject,updateObject)
+- db.collectionName.replaceOne(filterObject,updateObject)
 Overwrites other fields also which are not in updateObject.

 DELETE COMMANDS
-- db.<collectionName>.deleteOne(filterObject)
+- db.collectionName.deleteOne(filterObject)

 PROJECTION
 -only return selected field while returing result documents.
-- db.<collectionName>.find(filterObject,prohjectionObject) e.g {name:1, age:1, id:0} - only show name and age and don't show id.
+- db.collectionName.find(filterObject,prohjectionObject) e.g {name:1, age:1, id:0} - only show name and age and don't show id.